IIIF/api/source/presentation/4.0/properties.md

 _Summary here_

-The value _MUST_ be a JSON object, conforming to either a reference to an Annotation with an `id` and a `type` of "Anntoation", or a PointSelector.
-If this property is not specified, then the default value is null -- the camera or light is not looking at anything.
+The value _MUST_ be a JSON object, conforming to either a reference to an Annotation, or an embedded PointSelector.
+If this property is not specified, then the default value for cameras is to look straight backwards (-Z) and for lights to point straight down (-Y).

+* A Camera _MAY_ have the `lookAt` property.<br/>
+  Clients _SHOULD_ process the `lookAt` property on Cameras.
+* A SpotLight or a DirectionalLight _SHOULD_ have the `lookAt` property.<br/>

 ```json
 "lookAt": {